mohamedskassem/E115_LumenAI/README.md

 ## Deployment & CI/CD

 *   **Containerization:** The application is packaged as a Docker container, encapsulating all dependencies and ensuring consistent execution across environments.
 The `Dockerfile` and `dockershell.sh` script facilitate building and running the container.
-*   **CI/CD Pipeline (Conceptual):** While not fully implemented in this version, a CI/CD pipeline could be set up using tools like GitHub Actions:
+*   **CI/CD Pipeline (GitHub Actions):** This project utilizes a GitHub Actions workflow for continuous integration and continuous deployment.
+The pipeline is automatically triggered on pushes or merges to the `main` branch.
     *   **Trigger:** On push/merge to the `main` branch.
     *   **Steps:**
         1. Linting and static analysis.